CrispinStichart/CrispinStichart.github.io/index.md

 Here's a quick rundown on me:

+* I don't update this wobsite very often
+* I've been told that I look like:
+  * the kind of person who would drive a Subaru
+  * the kind of person who would bake bananna bread
+  * Joaquin Phoenix (I do not)
 * I like cats
   * I do not like dogs unless they are fluffy and friendly
 * I am a software developer
+  * Currently tutoring to get by, because Reasons
-* I recently remodeled a log cabin with no prior experience in construction
+* I remodeled a log cabin with no prior experience in construction
   * I am very proud of the floating staircase I built
 * I like to read
   * If you're looking for a good book, may I suggest *The Devourers* by Indra Das
 * I try my hand at writing fiction sometimes, but I've never finished anything
 * I have a nice camera and, very occasionally, take some nice photos
   * I have also made some videos!
 They're weird and probably not as funny as I think they are.
-However, [an 8-second video](https://www.youtube.com/watch?v=eP21UWLEJxE) I uploaded back in 2018 now has, appropriately, over 8K views, so that's some kind of validation I guess.
+However, [an 8-second video](https://www.youtube.com/watch?v=eP21UWLEJxE) I uploaded back in 2018 now has over 8K views, so that's some kind of validation I guess.

-Check out my [Projects](./projects) page for all the super awesome personal projects I've done.

 # Photos